vinaysaivutukuri/StudentPerformance-mlproject/README.md

-## End to End Machine Learing Project on Student Performance
+## End to End Machine Learing Project on Student Performance Indicator